Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 But you haven’t!

-To really learn it, go back to the beginning of this text and read it with a pen and a notebook.
+To really nail it, go back to the beginning of this text and read it with a pen and a notebook.

 Write all the important information and draw the tables by your own hand.